-Figure 3: Predictions #2 and #4.
-Hyperbolic and Subadditive Discount Rates $\tilde{\eta}$

-Panel a shows discount rates as they move with the length of delay t for different levels of survival risk 1-s, where s denotes the probability of prospect survival.
-When there is no survival risk, s=1, the observed discount rate is constant and equals the rate of pure time preference (line labeled by s=1.0).
-The higher is the level of risk, the lower s, the more pronounced the hyperbolic decline of discount rates over time is for decision makers with subproportional probability weights (curves labeled by s=0.5 and s=0.8). $\tilde{\eta}(t):=-\frac{\partial \tilde{\rho}}{\partial t}/\tilde{\rho}$. w is specified as Prelec's probability weighting function (in this example $\alpha=0.5$ and $\beta=1$).
-Panel b depicts discount rates for a constant level of survival probability s=0.8 and varying number of resolution stages n.
+FIGURE 3.
+Predictions #2 and #4.
+Hyperbolic and subadditive discount rates $\tilde{\eta}$ .
+Panel (a) shows discount rates as they move with the length of delay t for different levels of survival risk 1 - s, where s denotes the probability of prospect survival.
+When there is no survival risk, s = 1, the observed discount rate is constant and equals the rate of pure time preference (line labeled by s = 1.0).
+The higher is the level of risk, the lower s, the more pronounced the hyperbolic decline of discount rates over time is for decision makers with subproportional probability weights (curves labeled by s = 0.5 and s = 0.8). $\tilde{\eta}(t) := -\frac{\partial \tilde{\rho}}{\partial t} / \tilde{\rho}$ . w is specified as Prelec's probability weighting function (in this example $\alpha = 0.5$ and $\beta = 1$ ).
+Panel (b) depicts discount rates for a constant level of survival probability s = 0.8 and varying number of resolution stages n.
 The more often a particular delay is divided into subintervals (of equal length in this graph), the higher is the discount rate, a manifestation of subadditive discounting.

-ity weighting function with α < 1 generates a Constant Relative Decreasing Impatience (CRDI) discount function, frequently used to map hyperbolic discounting (Bleichrodt et al., 2009).
+Constant Relative Decreasing Impatience (CRDI) discount function, frequently used to map hyperbolic discounting (Bleichrodt, Rohde, and Wakker 2009).

-The effects of survival risk on revealed discount rates are presented in Panel a of Figure 3, which depicts a typical decision maker's observed discount rates $\tilde{\eta}$ as they react to varying levels of s.
-The horizontal line represents the case of no survival risk, s=1.
-In this case, the observed discount rate $\tilde{\eta}$ is constant and coincides with the true underlying rate of time preference η .
-When survival risk comes into play, however, discount rates decline in a hyperbolic fashion, and depart from constant discounting increasingly strongly with rising uncertainty, as shown by the curves for s=0.8 and s=0.5, respectively.
+The effects of survival risk on revealed discount rates are presented in Panel (a) of Figure 3, which depicts a typical decision maker's observed discount rates $\tilde{\eta}$ as they react to varying levels of s.
+The horizontal line represents the case of no survival risk, s = 1.
+In this case, the observed discount rate $\tilde{\eta}$ is constant and coincides with the true underlying rate of time preference $\eta$ .
+When survival risk comes into play, however, discount rates decline in a hyperbolic fashion, and depart from constant discounting increasingly strongly with rising uncertainty, as shown by the curves for s = 0.8 and s = 0.5, respectively.

-3.3 Prediction #3: Process Dependence of Risk Tolerance
+3.3.
+Prediction #3: Process Dependence of Risk Tolerance

 So far, we have considered the case when future prospects are evaluated in one single shot.
-In the following section we analyze the situation of uncertainty resolving in several distinct stages.
-In the domain of risk, sequential resolution of uncertainty frequently reduces a prospect's value relative to its one-shot counterpart, Observation #3.
-We will first analyze the atemporal case and introduce the passage of time in the ensuing subsection.
+In the following section, we analyze the situation of uncertainty resolving in several distinct stages.
+In the domain of risk, sequential resolution of uncertainty frequently reduces a prospect's value relative to its one-shot counterpart, Observation